hRun/SA-haveibeenpwned/README.md

 ## History

+### v2.0.2

+* Updated Splunk Python SDK to v1.6.15, removing a bug which can cause Splunk instances to hang

+### v2.0.1

+* Fixed file permissions for Splunk Cloud vetting

 ### v2.0.0

 * Implemented Splunk Cloud compatibility by relying on Splunk Add-On Builder for the add-on setup/configuration.
 Thanks to lukemonahan!